 Biography: Teri Malo was born in Whitinsville, Massachusetts.
 She received a scholarship to pursue a BA in studio art with a minor in English from Emmanuel College in Boston.
 Upon graduation magna cum laude in 1976, she continued her studies at the University of Massachusetts at Amherst, receiving an MFA in printmaking in 1978.

-She currently resides at Fenway Studios, an artists’ cooperative in Boston, MA, where she has served four terms as President on the Board of Directors.
+She currently resides at Fenway Studios, an artists’ cooperative in Boston, MA, where she has served six terms as President on the Board of Directors.
 In 1998 Ms. Malo successfully worked with Thomas Mairs, Jan Sprawka, and George Haggerty on the application to the National Park Service for Fenway Studios to become a National Historic Landmark.

 Ms. Malo’s work focuses on elemental themes from nature – water, air, granite, and forests.
 She paints primarily in oil on panels, utilizing techniques borrowed from her studies in printmaking and watercolor.
 Earlier paintings and prints focused on New England’s landscape and seascape, including the coast of Massachusetts from Cape Cod up through Cape Ann and into Maine and the Bay of Fundy.
 She has also documented the Blackstone Valley National Heritage Corridor with paintings of the Blackstone River and Canal and the historic textile mills along its banks.